Americans: Hispanic and Latino Americans

-Hispanic or Latino Americans constitute the largest ethnic minority in the United States.
-They form the second largest group in the United States, comprising 62,080,044 people or 18.7% of the population according to the 2020 United States Census.
+Hispanic and Latino Americans constitute the largest ethnic minority in the United States.
+They form the second largest group in the United States, comprising 62,080,044 people or 18.7% of the population according to the 2020 United States census.

 Hispanic and Latino Americans are not considered a race in the United States census, instead forming an ethnic category.

-People of Spanish or Hispanic and Latino descent have lived in what is now United States territory since the founding of San Juan, Puerto Rico (the oldest continuously inhabited settlement on American soil) in 1521 by Juan Ponce de Leon, and the founding of St. Augustine, Florida (the oldest continuously inhabited settlement in the continental United States) in 1565 by Pedro Menéndez de Avilés.
+People of Spanish or Hispanic and Latino descent have lived in what is now United States territory since the founding of San Juan, Puerto Rico (the oldest continuously inhabited settlement on American soil) in 1521 by Juan Ponce de León, and the founding of St. Augustine, Florida (the oldest continuously inhabited settlement in the continental United States) in 1565 by Pedro Menéndez de Avilés.
 In the State of Texas, Spaniards first settled the region in the late 1600s and formed a unique cultural group known as Tejanos.

 Black and African Americans

-Black and African Americans are citizens and residents of the United States with origins in Sub-Saharan Africa.
-According to the Office of Management and Budget, the grouping includes individuals who self-identify as African American, as well as persons who emigrated from nations in the Caribbean and Sub-Saharan Africa.
-The grouping is thus based on geography, and may contradict or misrepresent an individual's self-identification since not all immigrants from Sub-Saharan Africa are "Black".
-Among these racial outliers are persons from Cape Verde, Madagascar, various Arab states and Hamito-Semitic populations in East Africa and the Sahel, and the Afrikaners of Southern Africa.
+Black and African Americans are citizens and residents of the United States with origins in sub-Saharan Africa.
+According to the Office of Management and Budget, the grouping includes individuals who self-identify as African American, as well as persons who emigrated from nations in the Caribbean and sub-Saharan Africa.
+The grouping is thus based on geography, and may contradict or misrepresent an individual's self-identification since not all immigrants from sub-Saharan Africa are "Black".
+Among these racial outliers are persons from Cape Verde, Madagascar, various Arab states, and Hamito-Semitic populations in East Africa and the Sahel, and the Afrikaners of Southern Africa.
 African Americans (also referred to as Black Americans or Afro-Americans, and formerly as American Negroes) are citizens or residents of the United States who have origins in any of the black populations of Africa.
-According to the 2020 United States Census, there were 39,940,338 Black and African Americans in the United States, representing 12.1% of the population.
+According to the 2020 United States census, there were 39,940,338 Black and African Americans in the United States, representing 12.4% of the population.
 Black and African Americans make up the third largest group in the United States, after White and European Americans, and Hispanic and Latino Americans.
-The majority of the population (55%) lives in the South; compared to the 2000 Census, there has also been a decrease of African Americans in the Northeast and Midwest.
+The majority of the population (55%) lives in the South; compared to the 2000 United States census, there has also been a decrease of African Americans in the Northeast and Midwest.